56 NYC Restaurants Selling Groceries And Meal Kits56 restaurants that can help keep your kitchen stocked.

 The chances are fairly high that you’ve baked or considered baking bread in the not-so-distant-past, and you’re certainly not alone.
 But if you want to set yourself apart, you’re going to need the best ingredients.
 Fortunately, Bien Cuit is offering them for takeout and delivery (as well as shipping nationally).
 Along with their sourdough starter, wheat flour, and instant yeast, this Carroll Gardens bakery is also serving a bunch of things you can put on the bread once it’s done, like cured meats or duck rillettes.

 Atoboy’s spicy peanut butter and sweet and spicy sauces are reason enough to order delivery from this Korean spot in Flatiron, but there’s also a large format meal that will feed two people.
 It costs $88 and comes with rice, kimchi, anchovies and bugak, tuna and purslane salad, zucchini and doenjang chickpeas, salmon in a red curry, pork ribs, and braised beef cheek with jjajang sauce.
-Place your order here between Monday and Saturday from 5pm to 9:15pm.
+Place your order here any day from 5:30-9pm.

 Blue Hill has announced a ton of changes recently - and another one is that they’re offering farm boxes for pick up at their Stone Barns and Manhattan locations.
 A big part of what makes Blue Hill such a special restaurant is the fact that its ingredients seem straight off of a Michael Pollan vision board.
 Now you can enjoy those ingredients - packs of vegetables, grass-fed beef, or fresh seafood - in your kitchen.
 Whether or not you pull off the 40 course situation that Blue Hill is famous for - well that’s on you.